For a lot of a yr, I’ve argued the purpose Director is just not obligated by regulation to file a self-evaluation tax return.

 While it might be a sweeping generalisation they have no idea what they’re doing more often than not.
 There positively appears to be a tradition of aggressive penalty farming being employed …. going after the “small fish” while the “large fish” get away with tax homicide.

-The most effective recommendation that I can provide to anybody is to not assume that HMRC are proper when the brown envelope falls on the doormat.
+The most effective recommendation that I can provide to anybody is to not assume that HMRC is proper when the brown envelope falls on the doormat.
 They do get it mistaken.
 Rather a lot in truth.

 Whoever at HMRC took the choice to carry the case in opposition to Mr Kadhem needs to be given the sack!
 Or at the very least return to high school and be taught the Tax Legal guidelines.